 \subsection{Evaluation-as-a-Service}

-Unlike traditional benchmarks, the Evaluation-as-a-Service paradigm~\citep{Hopfgartner:2018:JDIQ,Lin:2013:SIGIRForum} considers algorithms as pieces of software that can be evaluated against unseen data rather than submitting system outputs generated offline (``runs'').
-This presents several advantages, such as the centralization of the resources and the automation of the evaluation process, thus, facilitating its standardization and reproducibility.
-Although, EaaS also comes with its challenges, mainly, its maintenance, operationalization, and costs.
-An example of the implementation of EaaS is the TIRA Integrated Research Architecture (TIRA)~\citep{Frobe:2023:ECIR}.
-Its main objective is to support the organization of shared task events, where the systems submitted by the participants are considered as pieces of software that can be stored, maintained, and re-used for future evaluations that facilitate the reproducibility of the experiments.
-The IR Experiment Platform~\citep{Frobe:2023:SIGIR} is an example of successful integration of TIRA for the evaluation of information retrieval systems.
+Unlike traditional benchmarks, the Evaluation-as-a-Service (EaaS) paradigm~\citep{Hopfgartner:2018:JDIQ,Lin:2013:SIGIRForum} considers algorithms as pieces of software that can be evaluated against unseen data rather than submitting system outputs generated offline (``runs'').
+This presents several advantages, such as the centralization of the resources and automation of evaluation, thus, facilitating its standardization and reproducibility.
+However, EaaS also presents challenges, primarily maintenance, operationalization, and cost.
+An example implementation of EaaS is the TIRA Integrated Research Architecture (TIRA)~\citep{Frobe:2023:ECIR}.
+Its main objective is to support the organization of shared task events, where the systems submitted by the participants can be stored, maintained, and re-used for future evaluations, facilitating the reproducibility of experiments.
+The IR Experiment Platform~\citep{Frobe:2023:SIGIR} is an example of successful integration of TIRA for evaluating information retrieval systems.

-This paradigm appears well suited for our envisioned platform, SimLab, that aims to support simulation-based evaluation of CIA agents at scale.
+This paradigm appears well suited for SimLab, which aims to support simula\-tion-based evaluation of CIA agents at scale.
 In fact, CIA agents and user simulators can be viewed as software components that can be executed together in a controlled environment to perform the evaluation.
 Therefore, it embraces the interactive nature of the systems under evaluation.